stacksgov/sips/sips/sip-16/sip-016-token-metadata.md

 Before presenting metadata to users, application developers should verify whether the metadata is compliant with the application's guidelines.

-We remind implementation authors that the empty string for the token uri is a valid response.
+We remind implementation authors that the empty string for the token URI is a valid response.
 We also remind everyone that any smart contract can use the same metadata as other NFT contracts.
 It is out of the scope of this standard to define how a client may determine which smart contracts are is the original, well-known, canonical one.

 ## Graphical representation